-This will conduct a full and thorough scan of your computer.
+This will conduct a complete and thorough scan of your computer.
 It's important to remember that you can either perform a quick scan or a full scan.
-However, what we did was a custom scan of just the C drive.
-But, a full scan might take time, depending on your storage.
+However, we did a custom scan of just the C drive.
+But a full scan might take time, depending on your storage.

 Microsoft Safety Scanner FAQ

 If you have any additional questions, here are some frequently asked questions about Microsoft Safety Scanner.